 It Takes a Village to Raise a Child

-It takes a village to raise a child is an old African proverb.
-It means that a child needs both the immediate and extended family to overcome adverse experiences like trauma and to grow up in a safe and secure environment.
-Unfortunately, traditional trauma treatment often only includes the individual child.
-And if the family is involved, it is only those members of the immediate household living under the same roof.
 The extended family of friends, ex-spouses, relatives, or institutions (schools, probation officers, child protective service workers, etc.) are rarely engaged or actively involved.
 And if they are, their roles and function are not well defined.
 Therefore, the key questions are: “Why does this happen?” and “How do we overcome this problem?”
-Using the FST| Family Systems Trauma Model, we propose answers to both questions from Chapter Five of Treating the Traumatized Child: A Step-by-Step Family Systems Approach.
+We use the term “village” interchangeably with the term extended family.

 Why a Lack of Extended Family (Village) Involvement?